forthrightla/joshwrightlac/projects/jump-rope-nationals-case-study.md

 Via affinity diagram, my fellow researcher and I identified which solution would have the highest impact with the lowest investment, and that morning at the event I sketched out my ideas.

-Once I hit upon a flow I liked, I began to design a mobile prototype backstage to improve the judging experience.
+Once I hit upon a flow I liked, I began to design a mobile prototype backstage to improve and address the incredibly specific needs of the judging experience.

 ![](/images/jumprope-design.png)